cdapio/coopr/docs/docs/source/guide/superadmin/plugins.rst

 Task Types
 ==========
-In order to build plugins for Cask Coopr, it is first necessary to understand the tasks each plugin will be responsible for executing.
-To bring up a cluster, Cask Coopr issues the following tasks:
+In order to build plugins for Coopr, it is first necessary to understand the tasks each plugin will be responsible for executing.
+To bring up a cluster, Coopr issues the following tasks:

 .. list-table::
    :header-rows: 1